Overview / About the Scholarship

 Scholarship Value / Benefits

-- University Composition Fee: Covers all tuition and college fees at the appropriate rate.
+University Composition Fee: Full coverage of tuition and college fees.

-- Travel Costs: One economy single airfare at both the beginning and end of the course.
+Travel Costs: One economy single airfare at the start and end of the course.

-- Visa & Health Surcharge: Covers inbound visa costs and the Immigration Health Surcharge.
+Visa & Health: Inbound visa costs and the Immigration Health Surcharge are fully covered.

-- Discretionary Funding: Includes academic development funding (£500–£2,000), family allowances for children, and maternity/paternity support.
+Discretionary Funding: Access to academic development funding (£500–£2,000), family allowances for children, and maternity/paternity support.

 Eligibility Criteria

-Nationality: Be a citizen of any country outside the United Kingdom.
+Nationality: Be a citizen of a country outside the United Kingdom.

-Academic Application: Be applying to pursue a full-time postgraduate degree at the University of Cambridge.
+Academic Application: Apply to pursue a full-time residential postgraduate degree at the University of Cambridge.

-Selection Qualities: Demonstrate outstanding intellectual ability, reasons for the choice of course, leadership potential, and a commitment to improving the lives of others.
+Core Qualities: Demonstrate outstanding intellectual ability, a strong case for their chosen course, a capacity for leadership, and a commitment to improving the lives of others.

 Level & Field of Study

-Eligible Levels: PhD (full-time or part-time), MLitt (full-time), or one-year postgraduate courses such as MPhil, LLM, or MASt.
+Eligible Levels: PhD (full-time or part-time), MSc, MLitt, or one-year postgraduate courses.

-Ineligible Courses: Undergraduate degrees (BA), MBA, Master of Finance (MFin), PGCE, and clinical doctorates (MD) are not eligible.
+Ineligible Courses: Undergraduate degrees (BA), MBA, MFin, PGCE, and clinical medicine degrees are not eligible.

 Host University / Provider Info